yann-eugone/rtd-tutorial/docs/bridges/symfony-messenger.rst

 `LaunchJobMessageHandler <https://github.com/yokai-php/batch-symfony-messenger/blob/0.x/src/LaunchJobMessageHandler.php>`__
 will be called with that message after being routed.

-How to configure an async transport for the launcher ?
+How to configure an async transport for the launcher?
 ------------------------------------------------------

 You first need to configure an async transport, like explained